Age of consent in Asia: Philippines

 The minimum age for consensual sex is set at 16 years, regardless of gender and/or sexual orientation.
-There is a close in age exemption for children aged 13–15 if their partner is less than three years older.
+There is a close in age exemption for adolescents aged 13–15 if their partner is less than three years older.

 Until 2022, the age of consent was 12.
 Sexual intercourse with a person under the age of 12 was defined as rape, under Chapter 3, Article 266 of the Anti-Rape Law of 1997.

 However, while consensual sex with a person under age 18 is not statutory rape, it is still a violation of the law if the child is found to be "exploited in prostitution or subject to other sexual abuse".
 Under Republic Act No. 7610, a child is defined as a person below 18 years of age and the law reads:

 "Other sexual abuse" requires "some form of compulsion equivalent to intimidation".
 The courts have specified that "influence" means "improper use of power or trust in any way that deprives a person of free will and substitutes another's objective".

 Although it does not specifically deal with sexual activity, Article VI, Section 10 of Republic Act 7610 can be considered to establish a de facto maximum close in age exception of 10 years for minors aged 12 to 17 years.

 Articles 337–338 of the same Anti-Rape Law of 1997 specifies the crime of "simple seduction"; this requires gaining the consent of a 12-17-year-old through the use of deceit (generally a false promise of marriage), and Article 343 that defines eloping with a girl 12–18 as consented abduction, which is also outlawed.

-Several proposals have been made to increase the age of sexual consent from the current 12 to 18 years old in the 2010s.
+Several proposals had been made to increase the age of sexual consent from 12 to 18 years old in the 2010s.
 In 2020, the Philippine House of Representatives Committees on Revision of Laws and Welfare of Children passed a proposal to raise it to 16.
-In September 2021, the Philippine Senate unanimously voted in favor of the age of consent bill, with 22 senators backing it and an abstention by one senator, and President Rodrigo Duterte signed the Senate proposal into law in March 2022.
+In September 2021, the Philippine Senate unanimously voted in favor of the age of consent bill, and President Rodrigo Duterte signed the Senate proposal into law in March 2022.

 Qatar

-Any kind of sexual activity outside marriage is illegal.
+Any kind of sexual activity outside the confines of marriage is illegal in Qatar.

 According to the Family Act, the minimum age of marriage is 18 for boys and 16 for girls.
-The court may allow a marriage below the minimum age, but it requires the consent of the legal guardian as well as the consent of the two persons to be married.
+A court may allow a marriage below the minimum ages - as specified, but it requires the consent of the legal guardian of, as well as the consent of the two persons under the specified ages to be married.